warmrobot/gulp-require-tasks/README.md

 - Easily integrates into the `gulpfile.js` without breaking your existing tasks
 - Gulp instance and task callback are automatically passed to your task function
 - Very flexible: almost all aspects of the module is configurable
+- Each task is stored in it's own local node module to completely separate concerns

 ## Installation